joeytakeda/misc/table.md

                                                 ariki</foreign> or chief (Routledge 1920:205,210) and their connections to ancestral territorial organization.</p>

 ```
+:

-*  **Note***  The xml:lang value will be inherited from the immediately enclosing element, or from its parent, and so on up the document hierarchy.
+*  **Note**: The xml:lang value will be inherited from the immediately enclosing element, or from its parent, and so on up the document hierarchy.
 It is generally good practice to specify xml:lang at the highest appropriate level, noticing that a different default may be needed for the teiHeader from that needed for the associated resource element or elements, and that a single TEI document may contain texts in many languages.
 The authoritative list of registered language subtags is maintained by IANA and is available at  [http://www.iana.org/assignments/language-subtag-registry](http://www.iana.org/assignments/language-subtag-registry) .
 For a good general overview of the construction of language tags, see  [http://www.w3.org/International/articles/language-tags/](http://www.w3.org/International/articles/language-tags/) , and for a practical step-by-step guide, see  [https://www.w3.org/International/questions/qa-choosing-language-tags.en.php](https://www.w3.org/International/questions/qa-choosing-language-tags.en.php) .
 The value used must conform with BCP 47.
 If the value is a private use code (i.e., starts with x- or contains -x-), a  [language](#language)  element with a matching value for its ident attribute should be supplied in the TEI header to document this value.
 Such documentation may also optionally be supplied for non-private-use codes, though these must remain consistent with their  (IETF)Internet Engineering Task Force definitions.

 `@xml:base` provides a base URI reference with which applications can resolve relative URI references into absolute URI references.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.pointer
+*  **Datatype**: teidata.pointer
 *
 ```